Topics Map > •Research Computing

 In the Folder dialog box, enter \\smb.rdf.rice.edu\research

-If your Windows system is *not* bound to Active Directory, you will be prompted for Active Directory, you must select “Connect using different credentials”, then click “Finish”.
+HOWEVER: If your Windows system is *not* bound to Active Directory, for example a personal laptop, etc., you should check the “Connect using different credentials”, checkbox as shown below, then click “Finish”.

 MacOS